PeytonEllis/ESOF/README.md

 Ease of use is a big factor in the user interface design

-The homepage consists of only three buttons:
+The homepage consists of only four buttons:

 1. Previous Shows - To view the seating arrangements and ticket sales of a past show
-2. Future Shows - To view and edit the seating arrangments of shows that have been scheduled
+2. Future Shows - To view and edit the seating arrangements of shows that have been scheduled
 3. Add Shows - To add shows to the schedule
+4. Print Tickets - To view and print tickets for particular shows